IrfanEx/Redragon-Draconic-K530RGB-QMK-VIA-Firmware/README.md

 What doesn't work:
 ❌ Blutooth doesn't works
-❌ Buttons are so smooth that if you hold them for few miliseconds it will get pressed twice

 🔮Process to setup: --> 1.
 Use sonix keyboard flasher to flash the board and install this firmware. --> 2.
 First go to bootloader mode. --> 3.
 Select jumploader by selecting the jumploader file given. --> 4.
 Select the ".bin" file and flash with it.(make sure to refresh keyboard before flashing). --> 5.
 After done open via and import the json file and you're good to go.